gerharddev/oof_habits_project/README.md

 # Object Oriented and Functional Programming - Habit tracking application

-This is the project work folder for Object Oriented and Functional Programming with Python project
+This is the project work folder for Object Oriented and Functional Programming with Python

 ## Folder structure